You are here

 The whole experience was very thrilling, and drew gasps of admiration from all who watched.

-The photo to the right - of the Red Arrows, flying over one of the neighbouring Brompton Hospital buildings - was taken by Jo Szram; more images to be added soon.
+An image of the Red Arrows, flying over one of the neighbouring Brompton Hospital buildings (also used as the thumbnail for this news item) - was taken by Jo Szram.

 As this BBC news item explains, the flypast included three F-35 Lightning stealth fighters; and 22 Typhoons which spelled out '100' as they flew over Buckingham Palace (and right over our heads).